damilare-olaleye/damilare-olaleye-project-one/README.md

 * A Finance Manager can approve/deny pending reimbursement requests
 * A Finance Manager can view all pending requests from all employees
 * A Finance Manager can logout
+* A Finance Manager can create a new account (sign up)

 ## Technologies Used
 * Java 8